LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

    .. sourcecode:: guess

-      dotnet aspnet-codegenerator identity --useDefaultUI --dbContext EventDbContext
+      dotnet aspnet-codegenerator identity --dbContext EventDbContext --files "Account.Register;Account.Login;Account.Logout;Account.RegisterConfirmation"

    .. admonition:: Note

-      In the above command, we used the option for ``useDefaultUI``.
+      In the above command, we used the option for ``files``.
       Identity is a Razor Class Library so it comes with Razor pages preconfigured for registration, login, etc.
-      This option means that we want to use the default pages.
+      This option means that we want the scaffolder to generate these files and add them to the solution, making it easier for us to customize these files in the future.
+      The option for ``defaultUI`` means that we have no need to have these files in the solution and so we won't have the ability to customize them.

 #.
 Once we run this series of commands, we will have successfully scaffolded Identity code onto our existing project.

 ``DbContext``
 ^^^^^^^^^^^^^

-If you ran the application right now, you might encounter some build errors.
+If you ran the application right now, you would encounter some build errors.
 While we specified in our scaffolding commands that we wanted to use ``EventDbContext``, we need to open up two files to make sure that Identity is properly using ``EventDbContext``: ``Startup.cs`` and ``IdentityHostingStartup.cs``.

 ``IdentityHostingStartup.cs`` can be found in the ``Areas/Identity`` directory.